 - Utah - Worked with the Utah Department of Environmental Quality (DEQ) and EPA Region 8 to design and carry out three field campaigns (2012, 2013, 2014) to study the air quality implications of oil and gas exploration activities in Uintah County, focusing especially on determining the processes involved in episodes of high surface ozone in wintertime

-- Nevada - Worked with the Nevada Clark County Department of Air Quality (DAQ) to carry out a 2013 field study to investigate the role of stratospheric intrusions during episodes of high surface ozone near Las Vegas, and produced a report for those stakeholders
+- Nevada - Worked with the Nevada Clark County Department of Air Quality (DAQ) to carry out field studies in 2013 to investigate the role of stratospheric intrusions during episodes of high surface ozone near Las Vegas, producing a 2013 report for those stakeholders, and returning to better understand the causes of high-ozone events in 2017 based on those findings

 - Colorado - Provided scientific information to the Regional Air Quality Council (RAQC), the lead air quality planning agency for the Denver Metropolitan area; EPA Region 8; the Colorado Department of Public Health and Environment; and local municipalities regarding CSD measurements near oil and gas fields north of Denver